V1EngineeringInc/V1EngineeringInc-Docs/docs/electronics/ultimachine.md

 more ports, More control from the firmware did I mention _DIGI-POTS!!!_.

-The boards are more expensive than the current ramps boards but have no assembly required and I am expecting a nearly non existent failure rate (still true).
+The boards are more expensive than the current ramps boards but have no assembly required and I am expecting a nearly nonexistent failure rate (still true).
 These two factors mean I can have a much lower markup on them than the ramps.
 These boards also have the driver current that is set in the firmware meaning much less setup and testing time for me as well, again lowering the need for a steep markup and more accurate control over your steppers.
-The mini-Rambo has four drivers, this means no [dual endstop firmware](dual-endstops.md) on this board with out some skills and an external driver.
+The mini-Rambo has four drivers, this means no [dual endstop firmware](dual-endstops.md) on this board without some skills and an external driver.

 There is much more information available from [UltiMachine](https://ultimachine.com/) or the Wiki links in each section.